mgechev/blog.mgechev.com/content/post/2013-08-30-vnc-javascript-nodejs.md

 });
 {{< / highlight >}}

-We already listen for incoming connections with socket.io on port 8091 so now we just subscribe to the &#8220;connection&#8221; event.
-When the client connects to our socket.io server we subscribe the server to the &#8220;init&#8221; event.
-It&#8217;s the message I told about earlier.
+We already listen for incoming connections with socket.io on port 8091 so now we just subscribe to the “connection” event.
+When the client connects to our socket.io server we subscribe the server to the “init” event.
+It’s the message I told about earlier.
 Its parameters will contains data required for the proxy server to connect to the VNC server.
-In the callback associated with the &#8220;init&#8221; event we first create new RFB (remote framebuffer) connection.
+In the callback associated with the “init” event we first create new RFB (remote framebuffer) connection.
 This method will return a RFB handler, we can use it to exchange data with the VNC server.
-After initialising the RFB connection we subscribe to three more events: &#8220;mouse&#8221;, &#8220;keyboard&#8221; and &#8220;disconnect&#8221;.
+After initialising the RFB connection we subscribe to three more events: “mouse”, “keyboard” and “disconnect”.
 The mouse event has parameter containing the position of the cursor and button state (1 for mouse down 0 for mouse up).
 For this demo we will support only the first mouse button.
 The keyboard event accepts as parameters the key code of the button which have triggered the event and flag which indicates whether the button is down or up.
 When the disconnect event happens we disconnect from the VNC server and release all the data for the current connection.

 Here is posted the function createRfbConnection: